-All consultation activities will be publicised through the Council's website, on both the planning policy pages and the news page.
+The Website All consultation activities will be publicised through the Council's website, on both the planning policy pages and the news page.
 The consultation portal will be available for people to read the documents and submit comments online.
-All consultation events will be advertised on the Council's corporate Facebook and Twitter pages.
-Often, the Council will advertise in the local press.
+Where possible The Council will publish interactive forms of consultation, such as Interactive Maps and online questionnaires.
+Social Media (Facebook, Twitter and Instagram) All consultation events will be advertised on the Council's corporate Facebook and Twitter pages.
+Social Media will be used where possible to publish photos and videos g , in relation to planning matters, to keep residents informed and up to date.
+Social Media campaigns will be used where possible to inform hard to reach groups such as young people and commuters.
+Local newspapers Often, the Council will advertise in the local press.
 Advertisements will include details on when and where planning documents can be inspected, how copies can be obtained, the closing date for representations and where to send them.
 In addition, the Council often issues press releases at the time of consultations.
-Whether these result in articles in the local press is for the newspapers to decide upon.
-Leaflets, flyers and brochures may be distributed separately, or with other council correspondence (such as the Council's 'In Shape' magazine), to summarise detailed information.
-Notifications will be sent to statutory bodies, stakeholders, relevant groups and other individuals and organisations on the Council's consultation database.
-Organisations and individuals interested in becoming more involved in the preparation of planning policy documents should contact the Planning Policy team by phone on 01732 227000 or by email to planning.policy@sevenoaks.gov.uk to register on the consultation database.
-Documents will be made available for inspection at the Council's offices and local libraries.
-To groups, organisations and stakeholders as appropriate, to target particular people in the community who may be interested in a specific issue, for example the Agents Forum or the Parish Councils Forum.

-Questionnaires / surveys Use of questionnaires, surveys and/or focus groups to determine attitudes towards particular issues and options.
+Leaflets Leaflets, flyers and brochures may be distributed separately, or with other council correspondence (such as the Council's 'In Shape' magazine), to summarise detailed information.
+Leaflets will be distributed in various places around the District, such as Libraries, Town and Parish Council Offices and Train Stations, as appropriate.

+Emails / letters Notifications will be sent to statutory bodies, stakeholders, relevant groups and other individuals and organisations on the Council's consultation database, in line with the GDPR.
+Organisations and individuals interested in becoming more involved in preparation of planning policy documents should contact the Planning Policy team by phone on 01732 227000 or by email to planning.policy@sevenoaks.gov.uk to register on the consultation database.
+Inspection points Documents will be made available for inspection at the Council's offices, Town and Parish Council offices and local libraries, where appropriate.
+Presentations To groups, organisations and stakeholders as appropriate, to target particular people in the community who may be interested in a specific issue, for example the Agents Forum, Interest Groups Forum or the Town and Parish Councils Forum.
+Questionnaire s / Surveys Use of questionnaires, surveys and/or focus groups to determine attitudes towards particular issues and options.
 Such research can target groups and individuals with particular interests or citizens panels with multiple interests.
-Public exhibitions / displays / roadshows For larger consultations the Council may promote events at a public exhibition, display or a roadshow, during the day and in the evening.
+Public exhibitions / displays / roadshows For larger consultations, the Council may promote events at a public exhibition, display or a roadshow, during the day and in the evening.
 This has the ability to target members of the community who may not get involved through more formal methods.
-Interactive workshops Use of interactive workshops to identify and focus discussion around difficult issues and key themes.
-These can reach people who might not get involved in more formal groups but who may respond to this kind of contact.
-Community / resident meetings and groups Use of pre-existing community/resident meetings and meetings of community groups to target people with particular characteristics/interests.
-Council meetings Where appropriate, documents will be taken to relevant council meetings for feedback from District Councillors.
+These include, but are not limited to: Town and Parish Council forums.
+Agents/Developers Forum Interest Group Forums Family Fun Days School Presentations Drop-in Events Commuter engagement at railway stations Interactive workshops Use of interactive workshops to identify and focus discussion around difficult issues and key themes.
+These can reach people who might not get involved in more formal groups but who may respond to this kind of contact, for example Placemaking, Drop in Sessions or an Interest Group Forums Community / resident meetings and groups Use of pre-existing community/resident meetings and meetings of community groups to target people with particular characteristics/interests, for example Drop-in Sessions and Interest Group Forums, in conjunction with the Council's Communities team.

+Council meetings Where appropriate, documents will be taken to relevant council meetings (below) for feedback from District Councillors.
+DCAC - Development and Conservation Advisory Committee DCC - Development Control Committee Cabinet Full Council

-5 Communicating Effectively
+5. Communicating Effectively